Think Like Your Customer: 8 Cognitive Biases Every CEO Should Know

 Bias: People fear losses more than they desire equivalent gains.

-Marketing Application: Instead of only promoting benefits, show what customers risk losing by not choosing your solution.
+Marketing Application: Instead of only promoting benefits, be transparent about what customers risk losing by not choosing your solution.

 Examples: